-- On the course home page, click Turn editing on, then click Add an activity or resource and select OU blog from the menu.
+- On the course home page, click turn Edit mode on, then click Add an activity or resource and select OU blog from the menu.

 - Enter a Blog name and, if necessary, an Intro on the Adding a new OU blog page.
 The introduction is a good place to describe the blog's requirements.

 - Select whether to Allow comments and who can leave them.

 - Select whether you will use Individual blogs in this case, e.g., select Separate individual blogs if you want a student to only be able to view or post to their own blog.
 (Click the Help icon for further information).

 - If applicable, select the level of Maximum visibility for this blog (click the Help icon for further information).

 -Select whether you want to Show the intro when posting.

 - Select the Maximum attachment size and Maximum number of attachments for this blog.